 Museum of Traditions

-To combat the risk of losing the national identity, the Comité National des Traditions Monégasques (National Committee for Monegasque Traditions) was created in 1924 by representatives of the old Monegasque families:
+To combat the risk of losing national identity, the Comité National des Traditions Monégasques (National Committee for Monegasque Traditions) was created in 1924 by representatives of the old Monegasque families:

 - maintaining civil and religious traditions, - preserving and promoting the Monegasque language, - preserving Monegasque heritage.